 Current law establishes next-of-kin as it relates to the right of sepulcher to include any surviving parent of the deceased.

 This bill modifies these provisions to have the surviving parent be considered next-of-kin if the deceased is not a minor.
-If the deceased is a minor with a court-appointed guardian, then the court-appointed guardian is to be considered next-of-kin unless such person is being investigated for his or her role in the death of the minor.
+If the deceased is a minor with a court-appointed guardian, then the court-appointed guardian is to be considered next-of-kin unless the guardianship has been terminated.

 The bill provides that religious, cultural, family, and individual beliefs of the deceased person must be considered when disposing of any human remains.